kyma-project/kyma/docs/service-brokers/docs/030-examples-environment-mapping.md

 type: Examples
 ---

 This tutorial shows how to perform operations on remote environments in the command line.
-For the custom resource definition, see the [environment-mapping.crd.yaml](../../../resources/cluster-essentials/templates/environment-mapping.crd.yaml) file.
+For the custom resource definition, see the `environment-mapping.crd.yaml` file under the `/resources/cluster-essentials/templates/` directory.

 An instance of the EnvironmentMapping enables the RemoteEnvironment with the same name in a given Namespace.
 In this example, the EnvironmentMapping enables the `ec-prod` remote environment in the `production` Namespace: